-- (1) Subject to subsections (2) to (5), every one is liable to imprisonment for a term not exceeding 2 years who intentionally intercepts any private communication by means of an interception device. - (2) Subsection (1) does not apply where the person intercepting the private communication- - (a) is a party to that private communication; or - (b) does so pursuant to, and in accordance with the terms of, any authority conferred on him or her by or under- - (i) the Search and Surveillance Act 2012; or - (ii) [Repealed] - (iii) the New Zealand Security Intelligence Service Act 1969; or - (iiia) the Government Communications Security Bureau Act 2003; or - (iv) [Repealed] - (v) the International Terrorism (Emergency Powers) Act 1987. - (3) [Repealed] - (4) Subsection (1) does not apply to any monitoring of a prisoner call under section 113 of the Corrections Act 2004 or any interception of a private communication if the interception is authorised under section 189B of that Act. - (5) Subsection (1) does not apply to the interception of private communications by any interception device operated by a person engaged in providing an Internet or other communication service to the public if- - (a) the interception is carried out by an employee of the person providing that Internet or other communication service to the public in the course of that person's duties; and - (b) the interception is carried out for the purpose of maintaining that Internet or other communication service; and - (c) the interception is necessary for the purpose of maintaining the Internet or other communication service; and - (d) the interception is only used for the purpose of maintaining the Internet or other communication service.
+- (1) Subject to subsections (2) to (5), every one is liable to imprisonment for a term not exceeding 2 years who intentionally intercepts any private communication by means of an interception device. - (2) Subsection (1) does not apply where the person intercepting the private communication- - (a) is a party to that private communication; or - (b) does so pursuant to, and in accordance with the terms of, any authority conferred on him or her by or under- - (i) the Search and Surveillance Act 2012; or - (ii) Part 4 of the Intelligence and Security Act 2017; or - (iii) the International Terrorism (Emergency Powers) Act 1987. - (3) [Repealed] - (4) Subsection (1) does not apply to any monitoring of a prisoner call under section 113 of the Corrections Act 2004 or any interception of a private communication if the interception is authorised under section 189B of that Act. - (5) Subsection (1) does not apply to the interception of private communications by any interception device operated by a person engaged in providing an Internet or other communication service to the public if- - (a) the interception is carried out by an employee of the person providing that Internet or other communication service to the public in the course of that person's duties; and

-- Information obtained under subsection (5) must be destroyed immediately if it (6) is no longer needed for the purpose of maintaining the Internet or other communication service. - (7) Any information held by any person that was obtained while assisting with the execution of a surveillance device warrant issued under the Search and Surveillance Act 2012 must, upon expiry of the warrant, be - destroyed immediately; or (a) - given to the agency executing the warrant. (b)
+- (b) the interception is carried out for the purpose of maintaining that Internet or other communication service; and - (c) the interception is necessary for the purpose of maintaining the Internet or other communication service; and - (d) the interception is only used for the purpose of maintaining the Internet or other communication service. - (6) Information obtained under subsection (5) must be destroyed immediately if it is no longer needed for the purpose of maintaining the Internet or other communication service. - (7) Any information held by any person that was obtained while assisting with the execution of a surveillance device warrant issued under the Search and Surveillance Act 2012 must, upon expiry of the warrant, be- - (a) destroyed immediately; or - (b) given to the agency executing the warrant.